-In the event of any County game on a preferred Rink coinciding with a pre-booked rink an Officer of the cluB must be approached to make alternative arrangements giving priority to the County game.
+In the event of any County game on a preferred Rink coinciding with a pre-booked rink, an Officer of the club must be approached to make alternative arrangements by giving priority to the County game.
 The Officer will ensure that the displaced player(s) are given every consideration in re-arranging their match.

 Winner will be first player to obtain 21 shots.
 Using 4 woods.